Toxins may be contributing to your weight gain.

 So how do we reduce the toxins in our environment?

-This post may contain affiliate links of things we love and recommend.
+This post may contain affiliate links to things we love and recommend.
 We receive a small fee from each link purchase that helps support this website.

 A water filter is a great start.
 The average tap water is filled with a number of toxins including chlorine and fluoride.
 The Berkey Water filter is a smart choice as it’s one of the strongest filters on the market.
 It can filter out chemicals and toxins from stagnant ponds, pesticides, herbicides and VOC’s all without using electricity.
 It’s truly an amazing filter.